Timothy-LiuXuefeng/DSPFFT/README.md

 ## Notice

 + When using C language to call the library dspfft, you should link C++ runtime manually for this library is written in C++.
-+ If you want to run the test program on Linux and run the MATLAB Code generated with MATLAB for Windows, be sure to define `TRANSFORM_TO_CRLF_NEWLINE` macro to generate code with CRLF newline character.
++ If you want to run the test program on Linux and run the MATLAB Code generated with MATLAB for Windows, be sure to define `TRANSFORM_TO_CRLF_NEWLINE` macro when building to generate code with CRLF newline character.